Why Air Purifiers Are Useful

 • Volatile organic compounds, such as cleaners, air fresheners and personal care products

-Even if you or someone in your home doesn’t have allergies or asthma, an air purifier can reduce other symptoms linked to poor indoor air quality.
-These entail:
+Even if you or someone in your home doesn’t struggle with allergies or asthma, an air purifier can alleviate other issues associated with bad indoor air quality.
+These include:

 • Headaches